 Washington Bike Law does not charge to review potential claims and will provide realistic feedback regarding whether it makes sense to hire a lawyer in your particular situation.
 If you are represented by Washington Bike Law, you don't have to worry about paying your lawyers.
 Washington Bike Law advances necessary costs related to your claim and you don't pay fees unless they successfully resolve your claim.

 Bob Anderton heads Washington Bike Law.
-Bob is a daily bike commuter with over two decades of experience in successfully representing injured bicyclists.
+Bob is a daily bike commuter with three decades of experience in successfully representing injured bicyclists.
 Bob didn't set out to be a bike lawyer.
-Perhaps because the idea of a "bike lawyer" didn’t exist as bicyclists started becoming the majority of Bob's clients.
+Perhaps because the idea of a "bike lawyer" didn't exist as bicyclists started becoming the majority of Bob's clients.
 Today, bike law represents more than 90% of Bob's work.

 Bob is Peer Review Rated by Martindale-Hubbell as AV® Preeminent™ 5 out of 5 .
 This is the highest possible rating for Legal Knowledge, Analytical Capabilities, Judgment, Communication Ability, and Legal Experience.
 Bob is a Member of National Trial Lawyers' Top 100 Trial Lawyers.
 AVVO rates Bob as a 10 on a scale of 1 to 10 for experience, industry recognition and professional conduct.